ShiftMedical/scrape/README.md

 # scrape

-Code to scrape sites for lead generation
+Python Code that uses the Scrapy library to to scrape sites for lead generation.